cerrigham/talent-academy-backend-java/hibernate-1/README.md

 # Exercices

-Modify the tutorial-hibernate project creating the following query
+Modify the tutorial-hibernate project creating the following query:
  - all the books in the library with title and condition
  - all the book of a given author
  - all the book currently in borrow (suppose that a date_end not valorized means that the borrow is in pending)